Australia election: What you need to know | Politics

 FACTBOX: Australia's democracy ECONOMY

-* A cohort of climate-conscious independent candidates threatens some safe government seats, agitating for greater action after three years of fire, floods, and pandemics.
-It is possible they could unseat some prominent government members and even hold the balance of power. * The major parties have a tricky path.
-People say they want action on climate but are not always keen to pay for it.
+* The major parties have a tricky path.
+People say they want action on climate, but are not always keen to pay for it.
 And in an election in which cost of living has been a central issue, retail power prices are a factor.
+FOREIGN POLICY

-FOREIGN POLICY * Foreign policy became an unlikely election issue after Prime Minister Scott Morrison sought to trumpet his national security credentials and claim Labor was not up to the job, only to be undercut by the Solomon Islands signing a security pact with China.
+* Foreign policy became an unlikely election issue after Morrison sought to trumpet his national security credentials and claim Labor was not up to the job, only to be undercut by the Solomon Islands signing a security pact with China.
+CHARACTER

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)